indigoTKX/AAC_Oil/README.md

 # AAC_Oil
-Automatic air cooling of the oil system for gas-compressor unit
+PLC programm for Automatic air cooling of the oil system for gas-compressor unit This is a program for the controller OWEN-PLC160, written in CoDeSys 2.3 in ST language